Watch Out For IRA Rebate Scams!

 Background on the IRA Programs

-On August 16, 2022, President Joe Biden signed the IRA into law to help U.S. households save money on energy bills, improve energy efficiency, reduce greenhouse gas emissions, and improve indoor air quality.
+On August 16, 2022, the IRA was signed into law to help U.S. households save money on energy bills and create more energy savings.
 The IRA introduced two major home rebate programs: the HOMES Program to improve the energy efficiency of an entire home, and the HEEHRA Program for electric equipment and appliance rebates for low-to-moderate income Californians.
 The IRA will also fund contractor training through CA-TREC grants, which are not yet available.

 The United States Department of Energy (DOE) estimates the IRA programs will save American households up to $1 billion on energy bills each year and support over 50,000 U.S. jobs.